 In a career spanning 16 years, Mateja Kežman would score 238 goals in 485 games as a professional footballer travelling the world.
 Impressive undoubtedly.
 It’s an oft-quoted statistic however, to be considered as a top marksman, the gold standard is a goal every two games.
 It’s one that Kežman’s record falls just short of.
-So near, but not quite forcing his way into the top rank, and it may that such a consideration provides an apt metaphor for the career of a player that plundered goals in leagues that are often considered to be less competitive, but came up short in when the demands were at their highest.
+So near, but not quite forcing his way into the top rank, and it may be that such a consideration provides an apt metaphor for the career of a player that plundered goals in leagues that are often considered to be less competitive, but came up short at the highest level.

 Born on 12 April 1979, the young Kežman began his career in his native Serbia playing youth football for local Belgrade club FK Zemun, until 1998, when he joined Radnički Pirot as a professional.
-Other short-term stays with first FK Loznica, and then Sartid Smederevo ended when he joined Partizan Belgrade at 19 years of age.
-It was a difficult time for any in the Serb capital as the war between the former Yugoslav states raged and NATO air strikes disrupted any semblance of normal life in the city.
+Other short-term stays with first FK Loznica, and then Sartid Smederevo ended when he joined Partizan Belgrade at 19.
+It was a difficult time for many in the Serb capital as the war between the former Yugoslav states raged and NATO air strikes disrupted any semblance of normal life in the city.

 Despite that, Kežman would prosper donned in the club’s famous black and white shirts.
 Understandably, his first term was very much a difficult time with political turmoil swirling around, and a steep learning curve to climb.
 Eight goals in more than 30 appearances illustrated that he was not the finished article.
 The following season, however, saw a blossoming talent and a return of 35 strikes in just 41 games – understandably making him the country’s leading goalscorer – was sufficient to make some of the wealthier clubs in western Europe sit up and take notice.